harkash/harkash_old2.github.io/_pages/interests.md

 {% include base_path %}

 Two of my major interests are -
-* Climbing - I started bouldering over the summer of 2018 and am climbing V4-V5.
+* Climbing - I started bouldering over the summer of 2018 and am currently climbing V4-V5.
-* Reading books - I mostly read non-fiction and fantasy, though I have begun 2019 with some science fiction classics.
-This is my current list for 2019:
+* Reading books - I mostly read non-fiction and fantasy, though I have begun 2020 with a science fiction classic.
+This is my current list for 2020:
+    - Neuromancer by William Gibson
+    - Ride of a lifetime by Robert Iger (currently reading)

+Books I read in 2019:
     - Do Androids Dream of Electric Sheep? by Philip K. Dick
     - The Dispossessed by Ursula K. Le Guin
     - The Creation of the Media by Paul Starr (in limbo)
     - Catch-22 by Joseph Heller
     - The Shadow of What Was Lost by James Islington
     - Cat's Cradle by Kurt Vonnegut